0xBasti42/stabilityeth/README.md

 ## How It Works

 SETH is fully collateralized by ETH at a 100:1 ratio (1 ETH → 100 SETH).
 Cross-chain transfers preserve this collateralization regardless of message arrival order.
-Verified applications receive Performance Based Returns in proportion to their share of total TVL, which does not rely on SETH holdings and instead can include any token that has a market cap above $100m.
+Verified applications receive Performance Based Returns in proportion to their share of total TVL, which does not rely on SETH holdings and instead can include any token staked in any contract, as long as the token has a market cap above $100m and the contract has a TVL above $100k.

 ## Registration